 Collective Shout's actions have pushed payment processors to force both Valve and itch.io to delist NSFW games, which has overreached into delisting several games using sensitive topics for artistic purposes and LGBTQ+ games.
 Collective Shout has already demanded the removal of mainstream AAA games such as Detroit : Become Human and Grand Theft Auto 5, wrongfully claiming that these games are exclusively about violence against women.
 Read more

 Payment processors have caved to the outcry of a small, right-wing puritanical group who wants to dictate what adults can or cannot buy with their own money, and is setting a dangerous precedent that threatens the future of independent art on the internet.
 Many livelihoods are at risk because of the outcry of a niche of people who seek to restrict artistic freedom.
+They've done it with Patreon, Gumroad, Pornhub, they did it to Steam and itch.io, and they'll keep going.
 With your help, we can speak louder.

 Below are petitions and forms you can fill in.
 If there are enough forms filled or petitions signed, actions may be taken by the parties in order to help our cause.

 Below is a list of phone numbers and e-mails that are publicly available on the websites of the payment processors, compiled for convenience.
 It is recommended to prioritize phone numbers over e-mail, as e-mails could easily be filtered out by the company.
-Be polite when talking to customer support.
-If possible, do not leave personal information.
+Insist to make your complaint through phone if a rep tells you to file your complaint through e-mail.
+If possible, do not leave personal information to these companies.

 Hello, my name is [YOUR NAME HERE] and I am calling to make a formal complaint about a policy that [PAYMENT PROCESSOR] currently holds.